How Online Schooling Can Benefit Your Child’s Education - Haileybury Pangea Skip to Main Content

 Flexibility, accessibility and giving children more opportunities to take charge of their own learning are just some of the benefits of online schooling.

-The pandemic-related events of the past few years have shone a spotlight on the possibilities presented by online schooling or remote learning.
+The pandemic-related events of the past few years shone a spotlight on the possibilities presented by online schooling and the widespread shift to virtual classrooms highlighted the raft of benefits and opportunities that online schools can deliver.

 Certainly, virtual learning will never completely replace the traditional classroom, nor does it set out to do this.
-But just as certainly, online schooling can provide a flexible, convenient and effective alternative for some students and families.
+But just as certainly, online schooling does provide a flexible, convenient and effective alternative for some students and families.

 More choices and greater reach

 Online schooling can deliver a wider range of subject choices for students in areas where curriculum options are limited, such as in remote and rural areas where smaller schools may struggle to deliver a broad selection of subjects.
-Online schools also enable students in remoter geographical areas to remain at home and study, instead of having to move away from their family to gain a high-quality education.

 Greater flexibility